MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 #### Data gateway scalability

-If a large volume of data is expected to be accessed from the on-premises data gateway, just a single node of the on-premises data gateway can become a bottleneck to cover such large volume of requests.
+If you expect to access a large volume of data from the on-premises data gateway, just a single node of the on-premises data gateway can become a bottleneck to cover such large volume of requests.

 A single node of the on-premises data gateway may be sufficient to deal with 200 or less concurrent connections.
 Furthermore, if all these concurrent connections are executing queries actively, other requests end up waiting for an available connection.